 Have you noticed how contagious yawns are?
 Have you ever wondered just why are yawns contagious?
 If so, this post will attempt to satisfy your thirst of knowledge.
 While this isn’t exactly a huge mystery, it certainly is an intriguing fact, which many researchers have been trying to understand.
 And the answer is actually quite surprising, too!

-But before we get into details, I’m inviting you to a little experimentation, myself.
-As you’re about to see, I have gathered a bunch of pictures of yawning people and animals.
-Before reading the rest of this article, I want to invite you to scroll through these images and look at each one of these pictures, even if for a brief moment.
+But before we get into details, let’s do a little experiment.
+I want you you to scroll through this page and look at each one of these pictures, even if for a brief moment.

-If you don’t think yawns are contagious, watch this:
+If you don’t think yawns are contagious, look:

 Well, did that make you yawn?
 If not, then you’re probably really refreshed and alert right now.
 Or else, you were probably not too focused on the pictures.
 In which case, you may want to try Emily’s yawning game, a similar experiment to this one I’ve just made.
 Having made this point, onward with the facts: